rjbma/redux-promise-reducer/README.md

 ```
 #### 4. Dispatch actions using the supplied action creator

 The action creator `createPromiseAction` creates actions that will be handled by `redux-promise-middleware`.
-The middleware will immediately invoke a PENDING action; it will also make sure that the promise embedded in the action is either FULFILLED or REJECTED, and will invoke new actions when that happens.
+The middleware will immediately invoke a `PENDING` action; it will also make sure that the promise embedded in the action is either `FULFILLED` or `REJECTED`, and will invoke new actions when that happens.
 These new actions will then be reduced by the reducer we created earlier.

 Every action created by this creator get prefixed with `RPR`.
-Also, the reducer only handles actions that have this prefix (along with some other requirements, like finishing with either `PENDING`|`FULFILLED`|`REJECTED`).
+Also, the reducer only handles actions that have this prefix (along with some other requirements, like terminating with either `PENDING`|`FULFILLED`|`REJECTED`).
 This currently hard-coded.

 Some examples: